 During Pregnancy

 Pregnancy puts extra demand on your body, especially when it comes to energy.
 Creatine plays a key role in how our cells make energy, and some early research shows it may help support both mom and baby during this time.
-One study even suggests creatine could protect babies during low-oxygen situations (like labor), potentially lowering the risk of complications like cerebral palsy (Hudson Institute).
+One study even suggests creatine may help protect the baby’s brain during low-oxygen situations (like labor) and could potentially reduce injury linked to outcomes like cerebral palsy (Hudson Institute).

 While Breastfeeding